Crosline/iozsaygi.github.io/_posts/2023-07-20-dependency-management-pipeline.md

 The full working example of this pipeline can be found in the 2D isometric engine that I am working on.
 You can check it out by visiting [Qmack Engine](https://github.com/iozsaygi/qmack-engine) repository.

 Thank you for reading my very first blog post.
-Hopefully, I will post even more blog posts about my game development journey.
+Hopefully, I will post even more blog posts in the future!